GoogleChrome/web.dev/src/site/content/en/blog/learn-to-bundle/index.md

 Congratulations!
 TodoMVC is now a web bundle.

 There are other options for bundling and more are coming.
-The go/bundle CLI let’s you build a web bundle using a HAR file or from a custom list of resource URLs.
+The go/bundle CLI let's you build a web bundle using a HAR file or from a custom list of resource URLs.
 Visit the [GitHub repo](https://github.com/WICG/webpackage/tree/master/go/bundle) to learn more about go/bundle.
 We are also building a Node.js module for  your existing build